Tudor-Anitas/SizeTool/README.md

 The scrip can be run in the terminal having the path to the folder as parameter

 ex: python SizeTool.py C:\Users - where C:\Users is the path of the folder we want to measure

+For some files inside the root folder it might need elevated privilages in the terminal